isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Obviously, these three interfaces are implemented by the same basic code.
-They are simply three ways of presenting the basic binary search algorithm to users, ranging from the simplest ("make simple things simple!") to returning complete, but not always needed, information ("don't hide useful information").
+They are simply three ways of presenting the basic binary search algorithm to users, ranging from the simplest (“make simple things simple!”) to returning complete, but not always needed, information (“don’t hide useful information”).
 Naturally, crafting such a set of interfaces requires experience and domain knowledge.

 ##### Note